nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The command format is invalid
 > 2a1.
-Task!t shows a 'invalid command' message and display the expected format.
+Task!t shows a 'invalid command' message and display the expected format. <br>
 > Use case ends

 #### Use case: Edit task